 Her book Igor: The Courage of Chernobyl’s Child was also serialised in the Daily Express, as were three mind/body/spirit books ghosted for Thorsons Element.

-Jane has been a staffer on national newspapers for 20 years and has wide experience of interviewing both famous people and those with a moving story to tell.
+Jane has been a staffer on national newspapers for over 30 years and Senior Feature Writer at the Daily Express since 1997 and has wide experience of interviewing both famous people and those with a moving story to tell.
 She is currently Senior Feature Writer for the Daily Express and works from home on a part-time basis.
 This gives her time to write and ghost books, as well as look after her two children with whom she lives in a woodland in West Sussex.